Disjoint Stable Matchings in Linear Time: Introduction

 \section{Introduction}

 All our graphs are finite, undirected, and simple.
-We use \(V(G), E(G)\) to denote the vertex and edge sets of graph \(G\), respectively.
+We use \(V(G), E(G)\) to denote the vertex and edge sets of a graph \(G\), respectively.
 A \emph{matching} in a graph \(G\) is any subset \(M \subseteq E(G)\) of edges of \(G\) such that no two edges in \(M\) have a common end-vertex.
-An input instance of the \SM problem contains a \emph{complete bipartite} graph \(G\) with the vertex partition \(V(G) = \Men \uplus \Women\) where the two sides \(\Men, \Women\) are customarily called ``the set of men'' and ``the set of women'', respectively.
-Each woman has a strictly ordered preference list containing all the men---a woman prefers to be matched with a man who comes earlier in her list, than with one who comes later---and each man similarly has a strictly ordered preference list containing all the women.
-A man-woman pair \((m, w)\) is said to \emph{block} a matching \(M\) of \(G\) if: (i) \(w\) prefers \(m\) over her matched partner in \(M\), and (ii) \(m\) prefers \(w\) over his matched partner in \(M\).
-A matching \(M\) of \(G\) is said to be \emph{stable} if there is no man-woman pair which blocks \(M\), and is \emph{unstable} otherwise.
-The \SM problem is defined as follows:
+An input instance of the \SM problem contains a bipartite graph \(G\) with the vertex partition \(V(G) = \Men \uplus \Women\) where the two sides \(\Men, \Women\) are customarily called ``the set of men'' and ``the set of women'', respectively.
+Each woman has a strictly ordered preference list containing her neighbors---a woman prefers to be matched with a man who comes earlier in her list, than with one who comes later---and each man similarly has a strictly ordered preference list containing all his neighbors. \begin{definition}[Blocking pair] A man-woman pair \((m, w) \in E\) is said to be a \emph{blocking pair} with respect to a matching \(M\) of \(G\) if both $m$ and $w$ prefer each other over their matched partner in $M$. \end{definition}

-\defproblema{\SM} {A complete bipartite graph \(G\) with vertex partition \(\Men \uplus \Women\) and the associated complete preference lists.} {Decide if \(G\) has a stable matching, and output a stable matching of \(G\) if it exists.}
+\begin{definition}[Stable matching] A matching \(M\) of \(G\) is said to be \emph{stable} if there is no blocking pair in $G$ with respect to $M$. \end{definition} A matching $M$ that is not stable is said to be {\em unstable}.
+The \SM instance consists of a bipartite graph \(G\) with vertex partition \(\Men \uplus \Women\) and the associated preference lists.
+The \SM\ problem involves deciding if \(G\) has a stable matching, and outputting one if it exists.